aloyhenry/alx-system_engineering-devops/0x02-shell_redirections/README.md

-#!/bin/bash
-a script of what each command is doing
+script of command for shell input and Output Redirections and filters